 - doing low-intensity physical activities

-- limiting alcohol intake, since alcohol can cause
+- limiting alcohol intake, since alcohol can cause abnormal heart rhythms

-caused by it.
+Many people with HCM will never have any serious health problems caused by it.
 However, HCM can cause severe complications in some people.
 The most common complications of HCM are:

 Sudden Cardiac Arrest

 You might be at higher risk for sudden cardiac death if you have one or more of the following:

 - a family history of sudden cardiac death